This post is part of the series Malaysia

 Getting Around in Kuala Lumpur

 Kuala Lumpur is absolutely easy to get around!
-There is a very modern and well organized metro system and monorail line, as well as a commuter train service.
-Anyway, my absolutely favourite tip for getting around is by Grab or Uber!
+The metro system and monorail line are very modern and well-organized, as well as a commuter train service.
+Anyway, my absolute favourite tip for getting around is by Grab or Uber!
 You can just easily download the apps for free and enjoy the ride with a local!
 The Grab option is a bit cheaper than Uber, as it will costs you something like 2 € to 3 € for a ride (20 to 30 minutes!).
 The metro and commuter train services are even cheaper.
 Anyway, the best way to explore the city centre is by walking!

 Petronas Twin Towers

 What would Kuala Lumpur be without the Petronas Twin Towers?
 The skyscrapers have become the symbol KL during the last couple of years, and there are many reasons why!
 Designed by Cesar Pelli, the Towers were built in order to house the national petroleum company of Malaysia (Petronas).
 It took only 6 years to be build, 2 years less than expected!
 They were officially opened on August 28th, 1999.

 The Twin Towers (451,9m) were the tallest buildings in the World from 1998 to 2004 (surpassed by Taipei in 2004).
 Nowadays, the Petronas are still the highest Twin Towers in the World!
 An interesting fact is that the buildings have 32.000 windows with UV and solar radiation steel and it takes about 2 months to clean all of them!